-Throughout the week, students are engaged in activities centred around letter sounds, sight words, common letter blends and word families.
+Throughout the week, students are engaged in activities centred around letter sounds, sight words, common letter digraphs and word families.
 Students are exposed to a wide range of writing text types including recount, procedure and information report.
-We LOVE using the program Reading Eggs (at school and at home) to develop our letter sounds and comprehension skills!
+We LOVE using the program Reading Eggs (at school and at home) to develop our letter sounds and comprehension skills.

 We place a huge emphasis on developing students’ interpersonal skills in their first year of school.
-Students participate in the ‘You Can Do It’ motivational program, the Buddy Program with Year 4 students as well as regular structured social skills sessions with their peers.
+Students participate in the ‘You Can Do It’ motivational program, the Healthy Life Skills Program, the Buddy Program with Year 4 students as well as regular structured social skills sessions with their peers.
 Student successes are recognised and shared at our fortnightly Prep assemblies.

 Some of the special activities Prep students are involved in include: